ngagesdk/ngage-toolchain/README.md

 A toolchain for Symbian S60v1 devices such as the Nokia N-Gage.

+## The problem

+Developing apps for Symbian is unnecessarily complicated.
+That was no different 20 years ago than it is today and is certainly one of the main reasons why a homebrew scene never emerged for the Nokia N-Gage.

+Until now, the easiest way to do this was to set up a virtual machine, install the SDK and a completely outdated version of Visual Studio.
+In addition, there was the proprietary build system, which required a Perl installation that could be installed along with it.

+In a nutshell, Symbian development has never been a convenient thing.

+## The solution

+CMake, because it provides a perfect foundation for automating complicated build procedures and is natively supported by many modern development environments such as Visual Studio.

+Even though this project is still in its early stages, it is already possible to compile apps for the platform in a relatively uncomplicated manner.
+Overall, the toolchain has a modular design and can be extended by additional libraries as needed.

 ## About

 First of all, this is not a leak of the so far unreleased Nokia N-Gage